SMAPPNYU/facebookdeprivation_bh/README.md

 - sept18_deactive_attrition_c.xlsx contains drop-out participants from the treatment group

+To download the data files, go to XX.

 ## Code
 Below is the code necessary for replicating all the figures/tables in the main text of the paper and supplementary analysis.